cole-trapnell-lab/cufflinks/manual.md

 <div id="wrap">
     <div id="left_col" align="center">
-		Detailed descriptions of each function in the Monocle package.
+		Detailed descriptions of each function in the Cufflinks package.
     </div>
     <div id="right_col" align="center">
-		A complete workflow with Monocle to get you started.
+		A complete workflow with Cufflinks to get you started.
     </div>
 </div>